-A Step-by-Step Guide on How to French Braid Your Hair, Because the More You Know
+A Step-by-Step Guide on How to French Braid Your Hair

 The moment you learn to tie your shoelaces, you're deemed fit by the all-holy hair gods to try a three-strand braid.
 (Them's the rules.)
 Then, the next level-up after that is equally classic, if not one degree trickier: the french braid.

-Now on your mark, get set, go check out this full step-by-step to creating an effortlessly cool french braid at home.
+Now on your mark, get set, go check out this full step-by-step photo tutorial on how to do an effortlessly cool french braid at home.
 It's not as easy as lacing up your kicks, but yeah, it's way more fun.